 Why Use QR Codes?

-The popular mobile photo editing application, Snapseed, facilitates the sharing and application of custom editing configurations through the generation and interpretation of QR codes.
+The popular mobile photo editing application, Snapseed, also uses QR codes to share and use custom editing setups with the creation and reading of QR codes.

-It is important to clarify that Snapseed’s QR code functionality is specific to its “Looks” feature, which represents saved editing parameters.
-Snapseed does not function as a general-purpose QR code scanner.
+It is important to clarify that Snapseed’s QR functionality is limited to the editing parameters saved as “Looks”.
+In other words, Snapseed does not provide a general QR code scanning functionality.

 Scanning QR Codes in Snapseed

-If you don’t already have Snapseed, download it from your app store and open it.
-Snapseed is mainly a photo-editing app, so you’ll need an image with the QR code saved on your device.
-Tap the “+” icon in the center of the screen and pick the image from your gallery.
+If you do not have Snapseed already, download it from your app store and open it.
+Snapseed is a photo-editing app, so you will need to access an image with the QR code saved on your device.
+Tap on the “+” icon in the center of the screen, and choose the image from your gallery.

 Generating “Looks” via QR Codes

-• QR Code Generation: Snapseed provides the capability to generate a QR code representing the saved “Look.”
-This QR code encodes the specific editing parameters.
+- QR Code Generation: Snapseed allows users to create a QR code for their saved “Look”.
+The QR code will encapsulate the various editing parameters.

 Importing “Looks” via QR Code Scanning

-• Camera Activation: The application will activate the device’s camera to facilitate QR code scanning.
+- Camera Activation: The application activates the camera on the device to scan the QR code.

 Conclusion